thegooddocsproject/templates/tutorial/about-tutorial.md

 ## Helpful tips when writing your tutorial

 * Keep your tutorial focused.
-If needed, link out to other pieces of documentation that might explain some concept in more depth.
+If needed, include links to other pieces of documentation that explain concepts or terms in more depth.
+* If users will copy and paste code samples, make sure they include the following:
+  * Any required `import` or `using` statements
+  * Code comments that explain what the code does
+* Lengthy tutorials can overwhelm users.
+Consider condensing or removing steps or reevaluating the scope of the tutorial.